 It’s important to acknowledge that too much online content is making us sick.
 My recent blogs on post-Trump web clutter and the benefits of what we call #thinkbait over clickbait get into this health angle a bit more (I am even writing this blog on an amber screen!).
 Diversifying one’s sources of content would seem to be physically healthier and, in the long run, more appealing for users.

-Canadian political commentator Jen Gerson, I recall, once cited Dunbar’s Number in a discussion about similar issues that we hope to soon reproduce for a podcast; as per Wikipedia, British anthropologist Robin Dunbar’s “suggested cognitive limit to the number of people with whom one can maintain stable social relationships.”
+Canadian political commentator Jen Gerson cited Dunbar’s Number in a discussion (below) on TNKR’s The Goldwaters podcast; as per Wikipedia, British anthropologist Robin Dunbar’s “suggested cognitive limit to the number of people with whom one can maintain stable social relationships.”

 In sum, I believe the theory would be that the larger one’s social network becomes over an average threshold of about 150 close friends and acquaintances, the more useless the network will be.
 Research like Dunbar’s suggests we can’t engage meaningfully with more than a couple hundred people (or, I’m adding, “influencers” and perhaps brands) at most.